Bring our Cooking for Chemo Class to your cancer support location!

 The class is done like this because our mission is to empower people to take control of their life and take back an aspect of their life that cancer normally takes away, which is namely the pleasure of eating.

-After the 90 minute class is over, we do a 30 minute meet and greet where the members can get books signed and ask more private questions that they may have about themselves or family members who may be battling cancer.
+After the 90 minute class is over, we can do a 30 minute meet and greet where the members, patients and caregivers can get books signed and ask more private questions that they may have about themselves or family members who may be battling cancer.
 During this time books are available for purchase for $25.
 I know that this is a delicate area.
 We do not push the books.
 They are simply there if anyone wants to take home a copy.
 We have found that many cancer organizations have questions and reserves in this area, which I completely understand.
 Everyone wants to create a safe environment free from advertisements, where you can come meet with your friends and get help with any difficulties that you may overcome during cancer treatments.
 In this regard, I would ask you to call Melanie Atwood, Executive Director of Gilda's Club Evansville at 812-402-8667.
 She recently hosted our class and can tell you more about it and how we handled the meet and greet aspect of the live event.

 I also invite you to do a little research on us.
 Check out our entire website and get a feel for our mission and what we actually do.
 We provide all of our information online completely for free.
 I regularly write for Conquer Magazine and IHadCancer.com.